 Network-attached storage (NAS) and redundant arrays of independent disks (RAIDs) are two of the most popular digital storage options for filmmakers, post-production houses, and others with the need to store, back up, and archive extremely large files.

 But what exactly is NAS?
-And what is RAID?
+And what is a RAID drive?
 Keep reading to discover the difference between NAS vs. RAID.

 Table of Contents